marisarpo/horizons-week02/day2/2_horello/README.md

 Find the relevant CSS selectors and fill in the missing styles, based on the [specs].
 Note that not every required CSS property is listed in the specs.
-Do your best to figure out what's missing and create a pixel perfect clone of the live version.
+Do your best to figure out what's missing and create a pixel perfect clone of the [live version][live].

-Then look for the PHASE 2 comment in the skeleton HTML file and add the "Add card" button.
+Then look for the PHASE 2 comment in the [skeleton HTML] file and add the "Add card" button.
 Try creating this one using the `button` tag (rather than a plain `div` or `span`).